PA Act 33 of 2008 Child Fatality/Near Fatality Review Teams

 - review the county agency’s compliance with statutes and regulations and with relevant policies and procedures of the county agency; and

-- submit a final written report on the child fatality or near fatality to DPW and designated county officials within 90 days of convening.
+- submit a final written report on the child fatality or near fatality to Pa.
+DHS and designated county officials within 90 days of convening.

 * includes: law enforcement, mental health services, programs for young children and children with special needs, drug and alcohol programs, local schools and health care providers.

 The CFNF review team Final Report must detail: